phamgiaphuc/EmployeeManagement-EM.02/README.md

 ### STEP 2: Program is configured as follows

-- When running the program, admins enter a welcome stage which has **four functions**: sign-in, sign-out, information and exit.
+**2.1 When running the program, admins enter a welcome stage which has _four functions_: sign-in, sign-out, information and exit:**

+- Sign-in: Users have to log in by a registered account.
+If they do not have any accounts or forget the log-in account, they need to go to the sign-up stage or password restoration.
+- Sign-up: Users register an admin account.
+Each admin account has a specific PRIVACY code which help users to get back the password.
+- Information: To know more about the project.
+- Exit: Exit the program.

-- After signing in successfully, there is an admin stage which contains **seven functions**: dashboard, add, search, edit, delete, comment, admin and basic things like exit, settings,...
+**2.2 After signing in successfully, there is an admin stage which contains _six functions_: add, search, edit, delete, note, admin:**

+- Add: Adding employee information to the data.
+- Search: Show employee or search a specific employee by the ID.
+- Edit: Edit employee information.
+- Delete: Delete employee information.
+- Note: Note section for admins.
+- Admin: Changing admin account like avatar, password and nickname.

 ### STEP 3: Run the program